 Both an orthodontist using Invisalign and the Smile Direct Club use aligning trays, which work to straighten your teeth by slowly shifting them into new positions.
 You’ll wear your trays for about 22 of every 24 hours, removing them to eat, drink, and brush your teeth.
 As your teeth shift, you’ll swap out your old trays for new ones that add a bit more pressure to continue moving your teeth in the right direction.

 But the main difference between Invisalign via an orthodontist and Smile Direct Club is that Smile Direct Club doesn’t actually involve an orthodontist physically examining you and fitting molds to your teeth.
-Instead, it has you create your own molds, sends them off, and receive new trays in the mail.
+Instead, it has you create your own molds, send them off, and receive new trays in the mail.
 While requiring you to DIY the process can sometimes make Smile Direct Club trays cheaper than Invisalign.
 It also means you’ll lose out on the benefit of having your orthodontic treatment monitored.

 Invisalign treatment generally takes between 12 and 18 months, depending on the extent of treatment needed.
 The Smile Direct Club can take as little as four to six months with traditional aligners or 10 months with aligners you wear only at night.